PriyaranjanKS/FusionDevBlogs/_posts/2024-07-13-Copilot-SharePoint-Documents.md

 You can see above that we also need the client ID of the Azure App that we recently created.
 Let's go back to the Azure App’s Overview page and copy the Client ID.
 ![33](\images\03_CopilotUsingSharePointDocuments\33.png)

-We will now finally head back to the Copilot studio and paste the Client ID as well in the Authentication page and Click on **“Save”**.
+We will now finally head back to the Copilot studio and paste the Client ID as well in the Authentication page and Click on **Save**.
 ![34](\images\03_CopilotUsingSharePointDocuments\34.png)

 Thus, we have completed the configuration of manual authentication.
 We can now publish the custom copilot.
 We will also see that the authentication errors which existed previously in the Generative Answers node have been resolved as we have successfully configured the manual authentication using Azure app registration.
 ![35](\images\03_CopilotUsingSharePointDocuments\35.png)

-### Host the Copilot in SharePoint
+### Step 6: Host the Copilot in SharePoint
 Before we can host the copilot in SharePoint, let's head over to the SharePoint site and create a page where we will add the copilot.
-Click on **“Page”**.
+Click on **Page**.
 ![38](\images\03_CopilotUsingSharePointDocuments\38.png)

-We can provide a name for the page and click on **“Site Information”**.
+We can provide a name for the page and click on **Site Information**.
 ![39](\images\03_CopilotUsingSharePointDocuments\39.png)

-Click on **“View all site settings”**.
+Click on **View all site settings**.
 ![40](\images\03_CopilotUsingSharePointDocuments\40.png)

-Select **“HTML field security”**.
+Select **HTML field security**.
 ![41](\images\03_CopilotUsingSharePointDocuments\41.png)

-Add **“copilotstudio.microsoft.com”** to the HTML Field security so that iframes from this domain can be embedded in the SharePoint page.
+Add **copilotstudio.microsoft.com** to the HTML Field security so that iframes from this domain can be embedded in the SharePoint page.
 ![42](\images\03_CopilotUsingSharePointDocuments\42.png)

-Now let's go back to the page and add the **“Embed”** web part to the page.
+Now let's go back to the page and add the **Embed** web part to the page.
 ![43](\images\03_CopilotUsingSharePointDocuments\43.png)

 It gives us the option to add an iframe embed code into the page.